MENU

 Florida Tech offers an exceptional environment for earning your master’s in computer science.
 Here, you'll engage in innovative research and collaborate with internationally recognized faculty, whether you're advancing your current career, preparing for a leadership role or planning further graduate study.

 At Florida Tech, professors create a collaborative environment where mentorship and hands-on learning are central.
-Students work closely with faculty on coursework and research, empowering them to tackle complex tech challenges and innovate solutions.
+Students work closely with faculty on coursework and research, empowering them to address complex tech challenges and innovate solutions.

 This student-centered culture extends beyond the classroom, encouraging students to apply real-world experience to discussions and projects.
 This combination of mentorship and practical application sharpens problem-solving skills and fosters breakthrough ideas in technology.

 At Florida Tech, you'll learn from internationally recognized faculty who are not just experts but pioneers in fields like computer security, intelligent systems and computer vision.
-Their cutting-edge research shapes the future of technology—and you’ll have the chance to be part of it.
+Their cutting-edge research shapes the future of technology, and you’ll have the chance to be part of it.

 Students are encouraged to complete and defend a thesis.
 Those opting not to complete a thesis must pass a final program examination.